Hirohide Ishida

+Hirohide Ishida (石田 博英, Ishida Hirohide) was a Japanese politician who served in the cabinets of multiple conservative administrations.
+In the 1980s, it was revealed that the KGB considered him to be an agent of the Soviet Union.

 Early life

 Born in Noshiro, Akita, Ishida entered Waseda University, where he majored in political science and economics.
 After graduating in 1939, he joined Chugai Shōgyō Shimpo (later renamed Nihon Keizai Shimbun) and was appointed as its chief correspondent in Shanghai.